A·PPLIED

 The decision = a function of (the evidence)

-Workday SAP SuccessFactors Oracle HCM Ethical AI HR Data Architecture MLOps
+Workday SAP SuccessFactors Oracle HCM HR Transformation AI in HR HR Data Architecture Independent Contractor

 01